neikeq/gd-autocomplete-service/README.md

 }
 ```

-The important part here are the following field:
+The important parts are the following field:

 - **hint** Sometimes, a hint may be returned.
 It contains a brief information about the current function, and it may be used for other stuff too (not sure).
 - **suggestions** The resulted list of completion suggestions.